Background and milestones

 Together, the LM team has designed, developed and delivered many of the most well-known and recognisable engineering and infrastructure projects in the UK and around the world.

 LM partners have worked in recent years on the design, construction and redevelopment of major passenger interchanges, individually huge infrastructure projects in their own right, including the highly acclaimed London Heathrow Terminals 2 and 5, St Pancras station, the new London Crossrail stations at Canary Wharf, Tottenham Court Road, Liverpool Street, as well as and the so-called ‘flat pack’ Custom House Crossrail station in east London.

 LM’s expertise extends to major project success in leading the development of the London 2012 Olympic and Paralympic Games and expanding Manchester’s Metrolink network to three times its original size with new lines and stations, as well as numerous defence, healthcare, educational and commercial projects.

 With a significant combined workforce of highly adept and committed employees, the LM partnership offers a highly resilient solution to the specialised rail infrastructure market.

-By using an internal supply chain and directly employing its own people, LM can provide an integrated team, with greater levels of control and predictability than hiring sub-contractors.
-It has its own specialised precast, mechanical and electrical manufacturing facilities, which are currently helping to transform the rail and construction industries.
+Both Laing O’Rourke and Murphy have access to an internal supply chain and directly employ their own staff and operatives, providing an integrated team, with greater levels of control and predictability than hiring sub-contractors.
+A specific benefit is the Explore factory - specialised precast, mechanical and electrical manufacturing facility, which is currently helping to transform the rail and construction industries.

 From offices in Birmingham city centre, LM is ideally placed to serve the UK’s growing number of major rail infrastructure projects.
 We serve millions of passengers in multiple countries, and our wider projects and business interests reach out to infrastructure, systems and networks across the globe.